mrkhntr/C2MIPsASM/README.md

-# Design Patterns to Translating High Level C-Code to MIPs Assembly
+# <center>Design Patterns to Translating High Level C-Code to MIPs Assembly </center>

 <!--
 Design Guide to Translating C-code to assembly code